 The majority of the articles published in the journal are original Research Papers.
 Research papers should report new and original research of high quality that meet the criteria of being of broad international interest, significant and novel.
 Authors must warrant that the material has not been previously published and declare in a covering letter any related manuscripts that are submitted or in press.
 A research paper is typically structured with a brief introduction, if necessary a section on the geological and oceanographic setting, followed by methods, results, discussion and conclusions.
 The length should be commensurate with the significance of the work and is usually not more than 10000 words.

-The Letter section of Marine Geology is intended to provide rapid publication of immediate results (which will normally arise from fieldwork, but may include significant new laboratory results).
-The criteria for acceptance of a Letter is that it presents exciting and significant new results, for which the interpretation is clear, and which will have an important impact on the international marine geology community.
-Authors must warrant that the material has not been previously published and explain in a covering letter how the Letter meets the criteria in terms of a new result, its significance and its impact.
-A letter is not normally more than 4000 words (including abstract and references) and 3 figures.It is possible to submit a Discussion that comments on a recently published Marine Geology paper.
-Such a Discussion must be brief and directed only towards the main issue(s) that are being questioned in the original paper.
+The Short Communication section of Marine Geology is intended to provide rapid publication of immediate results (which will normally arise from fieldwork, but may include significant new laboratory results).
+The criteria for acceptance of a Short Communication is that it presents exciting and significant new results, for which the interpretation is clear, and which will have an important impact on the international marine geology community.
+Authors must warrant that the material has not been previously published and explain in a covering letter how the Short Communication meets the criteria in terms of a new result, its significance and its impact.
+A short communication is not normally more than 4000 words (including abstract and references) and 3 figures.It is possible to submit a Comment that about a recently published Marine Geology paper.
+Such a Comment must be brief and directed only towards the main issue(s) that are being questioned in the original paper.
 It is not a vehicle for extensive review or for publishing the author's new findings.
 The original author(s) will be invited to write a Reply which must likewise be brief and directed only at the issues in question.